TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/CoWorking.rst

 Co-working
 ==========

-Add to version conrol system
+Add to version control system
 ----------------------------

-| If you use a version control system like Git, it's important to add
-  both files, the :file:`composer.json` and :file:`composer.lock` (which automatically was created during the previous steps).
+If you use a version control system like Git, it's important to add both files, the :file:`composer.json` and :file:`composer.lock` (which automatically was created during the previous steps).

-| On the other side, some files and folders, which are added by
-  composer, should be excluded:
+On the other side, some files and folders, which are added by composer, should be excluded:

 -  :file:`web/index.php`
 -  :file:`web/typo3/`